-It is my pleasure to present the 2020 annual report for the Boulder County Coroner's Office.
+It is my pleasure to present the 2021 annual report for the Boulder County Coroner's Office.
 This report highlights statistical information from the office over the past calendar year and the last 10 years and serves as a valuable resource to understand our responsibility within Boulder County.
-Our case load, total scene responses, and total autopsies increase each year.
-Providing the citizens of Boulder County with the highest quality service continues to be the priority of this office.